Flank/flank/README.md

 If Flank hangs and nothing seems to be happening (even when debug mode is enabled) make sure the correct user (registered with Firebase) is logged into Firebase.
 Please also see [Google Cloud Storage Authentication](https://cloud.google.com/storage/docs/authentication).

-If you see `AccessDeniedException: 403` you either need to upgrade your Firebase project to a paid subscription or its due to your Firebase account and project ID not being in sync.
+If you see `AccessDeniedException: 403` verify that:
+- The GCloud SDK is on the latest version
+- The Firebase project is on a paid subscription
+- The Firebase account and project ID are in sync

 Follow below steps to set it:

 ```
+gcloud components update - Update the GCloud SDK

 gcloud config list - To view gcloud SDK properties.

 gcloud auth login - To set gcloud to the correct google account.